Police officer careers

 Policing is a 24-hour-per-day necessity.
 You should expect to work shifts, including nights, evenings, weekends and holidays.

 Be prepared to serve anywhere in Canada.
-Consideration will be given to posting preferences; however, postings depend on the Force's needs.
+You will have the opportunity to identify your preferred province for your first post following graduation; however, postings depend on the Force's needs.
 With hundreds of detachments across the country, police officers have the chance to experience life in many parts of Canada and work at different levels of policing – municipal, provincial and federal.
 The usual duration of a posting is from three to five years.

 Carrying a firearm and use of force